 The US is one of only two countries that taxes its citizens on their worldwide income regardless of their location (the other country is Eritrea, for all you trivia buffs out there).
 It is not uncommon to come across expats who have not submitted tax returns in years, purely because they were unaware of the need to do so.

-Can anything be done for expats that find themselves in this predicament?
+What can be done for expats who find themselves in this predicament?
 If you haven’t filed in ten years, will the IRS want all ten returns?
 Can I catch up on taxes without facing harsh penalties?

-What Are the Streamlined Filing Procedures?
+What Are the Streamlined Filing Compliance Procedures?

 Who Qualifies For the Streamlined Filing Procedures?

 Currently, to qualify for the Streamlined program, you must: